fournip1/JPAFBOARD/README.md

 ![](/screenshots/searchbar.png)

-It works as a usual search field except that the use can choose the search mode, exclusive (and) or inclusive (or).
+It works as a usual search field except that you can choose the search mode, exclusive (and) or inclusive (or).

-If he chooses "or", it means that the tracks' list will contain all the tracks which match at least one of the word written.
+If you choose "or", it means that the tracks' list will contain all the tracks which match at least one of the word written.

-If he chooses "and", the application will return all the tracks which match all the words simultaneously.
+If you choose "and", the application will return all the tracks which match all the words simultaneously.

 > The words are searched amongst the following track fields: keywords, artist, title.
 > If you write in the search bar "Beethoven fear" with the exclusive search mode, there is a good chance that the tracks' list will contain all the scary Beethoven pieces.
 > On the other hand, if you write the same words with the inclusive search mode, the tracks list should contain both the Beethoven tracks and the tracks with the keyword *fear*.